 Signals and Junctions

 Luas is designed to operate on a “line of sight” basis.
-The driver has control and is responsible for interaction with the network and other road users.
+The Luas Driver has control of the tram and is responsible for interaction with the network, road users and pedestrians.
 This system avoids the need for complex signalling systems such as those used on heavy rail networks.
 Operating on a line of sight basis is a requirement given the fact that Luas is not a fully segregated network.
 The line signalling system equipment includes railway and road signalling apparatus, point control and operation equipment, and selective vehicle detection equipment.

 Traffic Signals and Junctions

 Luas passes through the administrative areas of Dublin City Council, South Dublin County Council and Dún Laoghaire Rathdown County Council.
 At signal controlled road junctions the Automatic Vehicle Locator System (AVLS) interfaces with the road traffic controller to afford a level of priority to the trams.